martinivanco/ITW/README.md

 # Webapage for a fictional fun park
-ITW Project - Webpage for a fictional fun park.
+Project made as a part of the course Web Design at Brno University of Technology.
 The task was to create a webpage for a fictional fun park featuring some information about it.